lbryio/lbry.tech/documents/glossary.md

 ### LBRY Protocol

 LBRY is an open-source protocol providing distribution, discovery, and purchase of digital content (data) via a decentralized network.
 It utilizes the LBRY blockchain as a global namespace and database of digital content.
 Blockchain entries contain searchable content metadata, identities, and rights and access rules.
-LBRY also provides a data network that consists of peers uploading and downloading data from other peers, possibly in exchange for payments, and a distributed hash table, used by peers to discover other peers.
+LBRY also provides a data network that consists of peers uploading and downloading data from other peers (possibly in exchange for payments) and a distributed hash table (used by peers to discover other peers).

 ### LBRY Reference Application

 For most users, LBRY will be a place where they can find great videos, music, ebooks, and more.
 A vast digital library that is available on all of your devices.
-But LBRY is many components working together.
+But LBRY consists of many components working together.
 The LBRY app is a graphical browser for the decentralized content marketplace provided by the LBRY protocol.
 It is essentially the lbry daemon bundled with an UI using Electron.

 ### LbryumX Server